 Detailed job description and main responsibilities

-20. Practice safe standards of care to patients following Trust guidelines and policies and policies and be able to concentrate for periods throughout the day with occasional interruptions.
+8. Practice safe standards of care to patients following Trust guidelines and policies and be able to concentrate for periods throughout the day with occasional interruptions.

-21. Provide clinical care in accordance with the infection prevention and health and safety policies and procedures.
+9. Ensure care is given in accordance with the infection prevention and health and safety policies and procedures.

-24. Promote health education specific to the clinical area and in line with national and local policies.
+12. Promote health education specific to the clinical area and in line with national and local policies

-25. Maintain accurate records relating to communication with patients, relatives, and members of the Multidisciplinary team regarding all aspects of care demonstrating a range of appropriate communication skills.
+13. Develop the skills to maintain effective record keeping and communication with patients, relatives, and members of the Multidisciplinary team regarding all aspects of care demonstrating a range of appropriate communication skills.

 Person specification